 13. Most goals scored by a goalkeeper

-Hans-Jörg Butt was good between the sticks, but he was almost just a good at converting penalties.
+Hans-Jörg Butt was a great shot-shopper, but he was almost just aw good at converting penalties.
 In total, he scored 26 times in the Bundesliga – all of them from the penalty spot – and that makes him the most scoring goalkeeper in the league's history.

 14. Fastest goal